 Hope is a London-based Soprano, known for her rich, shimmering tones and her sophisticated recital programming.
-She is a communicative, sensitive and innovative artist working across the Operatic, Oratorio and Concert platforms.
+She is a communicative, sensitive and innovative artist working across the Operatic, Oratorio, Musical Theatre and Concert platforms.
 She frequently gives themed recitals that specialise in narratives and storytelling, often including elements of poetry and spoken word, through which she looks to create a moving and powerful experience for her audiences.

 From an early age she developed an interest in Theatre; exploring aspects of and performing in both acting and directing roles in Contemporary Theatre and Shakespeare productions.
 Her time spent in Arizona nurtured an innate love of American Repertoire, both of which have followed her into her career.